 Type of Funding

-The 2018 Energy Globe Awards is inviting individuals, institutions, organisations and companies with sustainable innovative projects and smart technologies providing solutions to environmental problems, to submit entries in the 5 International Award categories of: Earth, Fire, Water, Air, and Youth.
-The focus for 2018 is on projects focusing on the conservation of resources, the improvement of air and water quality, the efficient use of energy, the implementation of renewable energies as well as creating a heightened awareness for issues related to climate change.
+The Energy Globe Awards 2020 are inviting individuals, institutions, NGOs, organisations and companies with sustainable innovative projects and smart technologies providing solutions to environmental problems, to submit entries in the 5 International Award categories of: Earth, Fire, Water, Air, and Youth.
+There is an additional special category for 2020 – Energy for All.

 Winning projects may be presented with winner’s certificates or even gift awards or cash prizes.

-Every individual, private or public institution, company or NGO can submit a project.
-Projects eligible for the 5 categories plus a special category 6 for Sustainable Plastics include:
+Projects eligible for the 5 categories plus a special category 6 for Energy for All include:

 - Earth: Measures contributing to the conservational and sustainable treatment of the planet and its resources, such as projects on topics such as building materials, buildings, energy plants, and traffic routes.